brycewray/eleventy_solo/src/posts/2020/07/goodbye-hello.md

 [^DNSSECoff]: While switching from Netlify's domain name servers to Google's during the site move to Vercel, I'd also activated [DNS System Security Extensions (DNSSEC)](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions).
 When I first began to return the site to Netlify and point my domain to Netlify's name servers because [that apparently works best with its CDN](https://css-tricks.com/using-your-domain-with-a-netlify-hosted-site/), I found that I first had to *de*-activate DNSSEC---and, quoting [the appropriate Google Support page](https://support.google.com/domains/answer/6387342?hl=en): "When you turn on DNSSEC, it takes roughly 2 hours for DNSSEC to activate completely.
 When you turn it off, there's a delay of up to 2 **days** before deactivation."
 [Emphasis added.]
 As it turned out, it took *every bit* of two days.
 Lesson learned.

-One thing I immediately regained was control over my site's time zone---in case you'd noticed recently, I switched all the posts' dates to [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
-It wasn't my choice, but simply a concession to the inability to "tell" Vercel to build my site using U.S. Central Time in its dates.
-Perhaps that's a minor thing, but it was important to me.
+One thing I immediately regained was control over my site's time zone.
+Perhaps you noticed that I recently switched all the posts' dates to [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
+It wasn't my choice, but simply a concession to the inability to "command" Vercel to build my site using U.S. Central Time in its dates.
+(With Netlify, you simply specify an environment variable of `TZ` with a value of `America/Chicago`. ) Perhaps that's a minor thing, but it was important to me.
 It just seems weird to issue a post at 7:01 PM, my time, but be forced to give it the next day's date.

 As a result of this move back to Netlify, the post title---"Goodbye, hello"---turned out to be a little more nuanced than I'd originally intended.
-However things turned out, I am happy to be back within Netlify's "old" but comfy confines and its bustling community.
+However things turned out, I am happy to be back within Netlify's "old" but comfy confines and no longer watching its bustling, friendly community from the outside, remembering all too fondly how nice it felt to be even an insignificant part of it.